 Our future investments will depend primarily on the number of new, relocated and remodeled stores, supply chain investments and information technology systems that we undertake and the timing of these expenditures.
 Based on past performance and current expectations, we expect to self-fund future capital expenditures.
-We expect to spend approximately \$297 million for capital expenditures in fiscal 2015.
-In 2014, we embarked on a multi-year supply chain project which will include adding additional capacity, including a fourth distribution center expected to open in 2015, a fifth distribution center expected to open in 2016 and system improvements to support expanded omni-channel capabilities.
-The 2015 merchandising capital increase reflects expansion of prestige boutiques and related in-store merchandising upgrades.
+We expect to spend approximately \$391 million for capital expenditures in fiscal 2016.
+In 2016, new, remodeled and relocated stores and merchandising capital expenditure increases reflect the expansion of prestige boutiques and related in-store merchandising upgrades.
+In 2014, we embarked on a multi-year supply chain project which included adding capacity, with a fourth distribution center launched in August 2015 in Greenwood, Indiana, a fifth distribution center expected to open in 2016 in Dallas, Texas and system improvements to support expanded omni-channel capabilities.